dwhiffing/fury/content/aar/mf/mf1/mf1_aj/body.md

 defending their homeland.
 What could go wrong?

-I’ll need to make a decision soon, and it needs to be better than my missile boat course!
+I’ll need to make a decision soon, and it needs to be better than my missile boat course\!

----
+\---

-"Sir, I'm getting an SRS-4 contact!
+"Sir, I'm getting an SRS-4 contact\!
 Fighter radars, very high power, crossing the southern tip of Greece.
 I make it eight of them sir."

 "Are those Tomcats, sir?
 Sir?"

----
+\---

 Had a bit more game time on the weekend, so here’s the next installment.